stanford-rc/farmshare-docs/docs/software.md

 Python 3.10.12
 ```

+!!! note
     FarmShare runs Ubuntu 22.04 LTS, which means almost anything in the [Ubuntu Jammy package repository](http://packages.ubuntu.com/jammy) is available to be installed.

 ### Modules